 10. Continue to cook and flip as needed till both sides are a nice even brown.

-11. Once the paratha starts forming brown blisters in spots it is cooked through.
+11. Once the paratha forms brown blisters in spots, it is cooked through.

-Set the cooked aloo paratha on a plate and let it cool for a few minutes before you serve it with some delicious cilantro mint chutney.
-To finish off this amazing meal, enjoy a crispy, crunchy sugar paratha for dessert!
+Set the cooked aloo paratha on a plate and let it cool for a few minutes before serving it with some delicious cilantro mint chutney.
+For dessert, enjoy a crispy, crunchy sugar paratha to finish this amazing meal!

-- The Potatoes - Make sure to prepare the filling ahead of time so that It's at room temperature when stuffing the dough.
+- The Potatoes - Prepare the filling beforehand so it's at room temperature when stuffing the dough.
 If the filling is too hot, it can crack the dough.
-A great tip by

-- A great tip by indianhealthyrecipes.com that's worth a mention is to grate the potatoes versus mashing them.
-This helps prevent the potatoes from getting pasty as you won't accidentally over handle them.
+- Grate the potatoes - A great tip from Indianhealthyrecipes.com is to grate the potatoes instead of mashing them.
+This helps prevent the potatoes from getting pasty, as you won't accidentally overhandle them.

-- The Dough - Gluten formation is what helps achieve the perfect elasticity in the dough.
-Allow your dough to rest for a minimum of 20 minutes to help the gluten to continue forming after you knead it.
-Make sure to cover the ball of dough with a damp cloth while it's resting as this prevents it from drying out.
+- The Dough - Gluten formation helps achieve the perfect elasticity in the dough.
+Allow your dough to rest for a minimum of 20 minutes to help the gluten continue forming after you knead it.
+Make sure to cover the ball of dough with a damp cloth while it's resting, as this prevents it from drying out.

 Recipe FAQS

-If you have any leftovers, they can be stored in the refrigerator for upto 2 days.
-Beyond 2 days, I would recommend freezing them.
-If you want to cook a large batch and freeze them, aloo parathas can last upto 2 months in the freezer.
+If you have any leftovers, they can be stored in the refrigerator for up to 2 days.
+Beyond 2 days, I recommend freezing them.
+If you want to cook a large batch and freeze it, aloo parathas can last up to 2 months in the freezer.

 Paratha's reheat beautifully on the frying pan or tawa.
 If they're frozen,

 Just defrost them!
-Preheat the pan and heat the paratha for 1 minute on each side and serve!
+Preheat the pan, heat the paratha for 1 minute on each side, and serve!

-Make sure that your potatoes are mashed to a smooth consistency and don't have any lumps in them.
-Also, make sure you don't overstuff the dough or else it will crack.
+Make sure that your potatoes are mashed to a smooth consistency and don't have lumps.
+Also, don't overstuff the dough, or else it will crack.

-Make sure your pan or tawa is preheated very well before you start cooking the flatbread.
+Ensure your pan or tawa is preheated well before you start cooking the flatbread.
 The bread needs to cook quickly on high heat to be crispy on the outside and soft on the inside.

 Other Related Recipes You May Like